 Flower bulbs can also be forced inside in pots filled with soil.
 Fill the pot with a light potting mix.
 Do not use soil from your garden.
-Plant the flower bulbs you will be forcing halfway to three quarters of the way deep into the pot.
+Plant the flower bulbs you will be forcing half to three-quarters of the way deep into the pot.
 The pointy tops of the bulbs should be out of the soil.
 Water the bulbs and keep the soil moist.

 Caring for Forced Bulbs

-Keep your planted bulbs in a cool (50 F. – 60 F.) place until it starts to form leaves.
+Keep your planted bulbs in a cool place, 50 to 60 degrees F. (10-60 C.), until it starts to form leaves.
 This will help it to form a more compact flower stem, which is less likely to fall over.
 Once leaves appear, you can move the flower bulbs to a warmer location.
 They prefer bright, indirect light.
 Make sure to keep your forced bulbs watered.
 The roots should always have moisture.